- Hi! I am Ayush Sharma a qualified Chartered Accountant and Company Secretary from India.

 I traveled across the whole of India – ranging from villages with factories to all six metros, from company guest houses to glitzy 5-star hotels.

-It showed me the world of diverse clients – from waste management companies to e-commerce giants, from healthcare to animal feed manufacturers, from real estate to cinema houses and the opportunity to meet a fantastic bunch of co-workers, clients, seniors, and juniors.
+It showed me the world of diverse clients – from waste management companies to e-commerce giants, from healthcare to animal food manufacturers, from real estate to cinema houses and the opportunity to meet a fantastic bunch of co-workers, clients, seniors, and juniors.

 During this journey; I met many business owners, entrepreneurs, and business leaders which helped me gain a better understanding of businesses and operations.

 To be completely honest, working for a Big 4 is ‘not a piece of cake’.
 There have been days when I started work at 9 am and reached back home the next morning at 5 am, only to go back to work again at 10 am the same day!
-But there have also been days that were quite the opposite.

 I slogged my way off but I also gained so much knowledge and work prowess which I think wouldn’t have been possible in any other environment.
 Fast, smart, diligent, and ethical work is something I learned working at Big 4s.